Ish-D/Ish-D.github.io/cards/journal.md

 {
 [[style(font-weight: bold; color: #2c3e50)]]{October 12th, 1892}

-I have resolved to keep a detailed account of my time at Ashworth Manor.
-A man of science does not succumb to fancy.
+[[anchor(initial-resolve)]]{I have resolved} to keep a detailed account of my time at Ashworth Manor.
+A [[cite(https://www.scientificamerican.com, Scientific Method)]]{man of science} does not succumb to fancy.
 He observes.
 He documents.
 He draws conclusions from evidence.

 The solicitor's letter was vague.
 I do not recall any relatives in this county.
 I do not recall responding to any advertisement.